Jeremy Sprinkle: Dallas Cowboys

-Statistics
+Professional statistics

 Personal life

 On December 27, 2016, Sprinkle was involved in a shoplifting incident during a Belk Bowl sponsored event in Charlotte, North Carolina.
 Players from Virginia Tech and Arkansas, who were playing in the upcoming Belk Bowl, were each given a Fossil watch, a $450 gift card, and 90 minutes to shop at a Belk store in the SouthPark Mall.
 Sprinkle concealed eight items worth an estimated $260 from his bag and attempted to steal the items.
 Charlotte-Mecklenburg Police Department responded to the incident.
 He was released later that night after being cited for unlawful concealment.
 He was suspended two hours before the 2016 Belk Bowl.